ananya182/Web-Scraping-Selenium/README.md

+Moodle Captcha Solver
-Solved Moodle Captcha and scraped problems from Codeforces of specific contests as required by the user
+Also scrapes problems from Codeforces of specific contests as required by the user